-- The employee does not earn more than R250 000 in salary (i.e. remuneration) during the year of assessment immediately preceding the year of assessment in which the acquisition took place; - The market value of the property that is acquired may not exceed R450 000;and - 3.
+- 1. The employee does not earn more than R250 000 in salary during the year of assessment in which the acquisition took place; - The market value of the property that is acquired may not exceed R450 000; and - 3.
 The employee may not be a connected person in relation to the employer.